 - Pain Management – Medical Cannabis

 - Venous Thromboembolism (VTE)

-A Community of Practice (CoP) represents a group of professionals,

-	informally bound to one another through exposure to a common class of

-	problems and common pursuit of solutions.
-Communities of Practice are a way

-	of developing social capital, nurturing new knowledge, stimulating

-	innovation, and sharing knowledge.
-Communities of practice knit people

-	together with peers and their outputs can include leading practices,

-	guidelines, knowledge repositories, technical problem and solution

-	discussions, working papers, and strategies.
+A Community of Practice (CoP) represents a group of professionals, informally bound to one another through exposure to a common class of problems and common pursuit of solutions.
+Communities of Practice are a way of developing social capital, nurturing new knowledge, stimulating innovation, and sharing knowledge.
+Communities of Practice knit people together with peers and their outputs can include leading practices, guidelines, knowledge repositories, technical problem and solution discussions, working papers, and strategies.

-	The GOC uses the Ottawa CoP model (Fung-Kee-Fung et al. 2014) in which

-	essential outputs include:
+GOC uses the Ottawa CoP model (Fung-Kee-Fung et al. 2014) in which essential outputs include:

 - Innovations in care delivery and research concepts

-	- Improved knowledge mobilization across the stakeholders and silos of
+- Improved knowledge mobilization across the stakeholders and silos of gynecologic cancer care

-	Gynecologic cancer care

-	- The development of trusted social structures that transcend academic and

-	community silos promoting engagement and participation
+- The development of trusted social structures that transcend academic and community silos promoting engagement and participation